AK163631/RoboRally/README.md

 RoboRally Source
 ## TODO's For Asad
 ### Docs
- - Start on the degsin
+ - Start on the design
 ### Code
  - Tighten access modifiers - mostly done
  - function optimisation - partly done
  - Error handling for invalid brd or prg files - in progress

  ## TODOS's For Rob
- - The God Damn GUI that seems to be taking forver for him to start on.
+ - The God Damn GUI that seems to be taking forever for him to start on.
 Wonder why?

 ## TODO's For The Rest Of Team
  - Complete javadoc using in-line comments as a guide for how functions work